strategineer/personal-website/content/books/9781643377803/index.md

 Jodorowsky's Dune which is a documentary about Joderowsky's famous attempt at making a filmic adaptation of Frank Herbert's Dune.
 After watching that I knew that Jodorowsky was definitely someone to keep an eye on.

-It seems as though The Incal is where a lot of his creative energy went after his Dune adaption failed to materialize.
+It seems as though The Incal is where a lot of his creative energy went after his Dune adaptation failed to materialize.

 I think the world is better for it.
+THIS COMIC IS SO GOOD.